Suddenly - Ella Vos

 When I stopped directly in front of the man, he looked up at me and gave a shy smile.
 “You must be Ms. Witham.”
 Mr. Andersen stood up from his seat and extended his hand towards me.
 His dark brown eyes looked me over as I grabbed his large hand and gave him a firm hand-shake.

 "It's great to meet you Mr. Andersen."
-I said as I pulled out her chair and took a seat.
+I said as I pulled out a chair and took a seat.
 I grabbed his manila folder from my purse and then set it on the table.
 I opened it and sifted through the papers until I came upon the proposition.
 "I understand you have some discrepancies.
 I'd love to discuss them with you and come to a conclusion we both can be satisfied with."

 "That would be great Ms. Witham, but I'd like wait for Mr. Yale to arrive."
 He said with a knowing smile.

 I felt like I was just smacked in the gut.
-I was more than prepared to meet with Mr. Andersen, even though it took me quite a bit of courage and a pep talk, but I did it.
+I was more than prepared to meet with Mr. Andersen, even though it took me quite a bit of courage and a pep talk, I did it.
 I wasn’t prepared for this, however.
 I didn’t plan on bartering over Mr. Andersen with a man who clearly knew more about this business than I did.

-I had seen him in magazines and hes been on the top 10 bachelors list five years in a row.
+I had seen him in magazines and he's been on the top 10 bachelors list five years in a row.
 He was New York’s most eligible bachelor, yet I couldn’t really understand why.
 Despite his good looks, he was a pompous asshole with a god-complex.
 There was nothing appealing about that.

 It wasn’t until he walked into Georgie’s that I knew why.
 His chocolate brown hair and caramel brown eyes were met with a jaw-line so sharp it could cut metal and a nose shaped like that of Adonis.
 His high cheek bones and thick eyebrows reminded me of model, someone who belonged on the cover of magazines.
-His three-piece Armani suit was tailored perfectly to his toned body, the top button of his white dress shirt was left open, just giving me a glimpse of what his body looked like underneath.
-I could feel my body quiver with excitement, the overwhelming need to run my fingers across the smooth skin was almost too hard to control.
+His three-piece Armani suit was tailored perfectly to his toned body, the top button of his white dress shirt was left open, just giving me a glimpse of what he looked like underneath.
+I quivered with excitement, the overwhelming need to run my fingers across the smooth skin was almost too hard to control.
 His strong broad shoulders filled out the suit jacket it ways that made my insides heat up.
 The sleeves of his jacket were rolled up to reveal his olive colored skin and a dust of dark brown hair across his forearms.

 He captivated the entire room.
 As soon as he walked in, it was like every female went quiet as they watched him make his way over towards me and Mr. Andersen.
 He had a presence about him that was unlike anything I had ever seen before.
 He exuded confidence and control, his steps seemed calculated and were executed with a precision so delicate it was almost angel-like.